ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 ### Deploying Locally

-Now, we can build Ballerina executable files (.jar) of the components that we developed above.
+Now, you can build Ballerina executable files (.jar) of the components that we developed above.
 Open the terminal and navigate to [`examples/banking-account-service/api_gateway`](./api_gateway), and execute the following command for each of them.